 “We’re always looking for ways to improve and expand our services,” said Kevin McDorman, vice president at AT&T. “We have customers who use cryptocurrency, and we are happy we can offer them a way to pay their bills with the method they prefer.”

 “BitPay provides payment processing services for merchants and is one of the largest bitcoin payment processors in the world.
 Our customers are on this platform and we are always looking for different ways to better serve our customers.”

-It might be time for bitcoin whales break open those cold wallets and pay off their AT&T bills for the next twenty years.
+It might be time for bitcoin whales to break open those cold wallets and pay off their AT&T bills for the next 20 years.